AcroMedia/ansible-role-drupal-cron/README.md

 ## Example

-* **Pro tip no. 1:** Don't run the role against more than one node of a multi-server application.
+* **Pro tip no. 1:** Avoid running the role against more than one node of a multi-server application.

-* **Pro tip no. 2:** Don't re-use the same role twice in the same play.
+* **Pro tip no. 2:** Don't ever re-use any ansible role twice in the same play.
 Split up role instances into individual plays to avoid variable bleed.

 ```yaml
 ---